The Accursed Kings: 1972 miniseries

 The 1972 TV adaptation of Les Rois maudits was broadcast by the ORTF from 21 December 1972 to 24 January 1973, and starred Jean Piat as Robert d'Artois and Hélène Duc as Mahaut d'Artois.
 Adapted by Marcel Jullian and directed by Claude Barma, its six episodes were directly based on—and named after—the first six novels in Druon's series.
 Dubbed "the French I, Claudius", the series was "hugely successful", and brought the novels "from cult to mainstream success".
 The production was shot in studio, with minimal sets.
 Bertrand Guyard of Le Figaro praised the production and cast in 2013.
 The series was broadcast in the United Kingdom by the BBC in French with English subtitles in June–July 1974 and again in August–September 1975.

 2005 miniseries

 In 2005, Les Rois maudits was again adapted in a joint French-Italian production directed by Josée Dayan, starring Philippe Torreton as Robert and Jeanne Moreau as Mahaut.
 Broadcast on France 2 from 7 November to 28 November 2005, its five episodes are named after novels 1–3 and 5–6 (the exception being La Loi des mâles).
 The series premiered with 8.6 million viewers, and the finale garnered over 6.2 million viewers.
 Overall Les Rois maudits averaged 7.2 million viewers, an audience share of 27.9%.

 The miniseries was nominated for a 2006 Globes de Cristal Award for Best Television Film or Television Series.

+2020s film series

+In late 2024, it was announced that newly formed distribution company Yapluka will be adapting the novels for film as its first project.
+The franchise is to be written and directed by frequent collaborators Matthieu Delaporte and Alexandre de La Patellièr, who have most recently made The Count of Monte Cristo (2024).
+Pierre Niney, another frequent collaborator with the Yapluka team, was the only actor included with the initial announcement but his specific role was not disclosed.
+Production for the first film, The Iron King, is planned to start in 2026.
+According to producer Dimitri Rassam, the film will have a budget of approximately $80 million, which will make it the most expensive French film since 2017's Valerian and the City of a Thousand Planets.
+Rassam also stated that as a budget-offsetting measure that the films will be produced in English instead of French to widen the reach of the audience and to be able to attract more recognizable and thus more marketable actors.